1. Home

 So see what difference varying the amount of the voluntary excess does to your quotes when you're comparing van insurance.

-Setting a higher voluntary excess may get you lower quotes as an insurer would pay out less of the total claim.
+Setting a higher voluntary excess may get you lower prices as an insurer would pay out less of the total claim.

 But don’t forget that this means you end up paying more if you claim.